 STUDENTS ACTING AS TIMEKEEPER

-Each team should be prepared to furnish a timekeeper for each trial.
-However, you may use one timekeeper per trial if both sides agree prior to trial.
-Please remember the timekeeper cannot be a teacher or attorney coach.
-The timekeeper is considered part of your 12-member team.
+Each team should furnish a timekeeper for each trial.
+The timekeeper is considered part of your 12-member team and cannot be a coach.

 Team timekeepers from each team will also be used during the mock trial semifinals.